 Kang La ( Pass ) Trek

-The Kang La trek begins in the Miyar valley in Lahaul, famous for its wildflowers and pristine alpine pastures, and crosses the Kang La pass to the Zanskar valley in Ladakh, a stark alpine world of rock and ice.
+The Kangla pass trek begins in the Miyar Valley in Lahaul, famous for its wildflowers and pristine alpine pastures, and crosses the Kang La Pass at a staggering altitude of 5465M taking you to the Zanskar valley in Ladakh, a stark alpine world of rock and ice.
 Lying on the border of Himachal and J&K, Kang La has the longest glacial approach of any pass in the central Himalaya at 24 km.
-The trail ascends one of the longest glaciers in Himachal Pradesh to access the extremely remote village of Padam in Zanskar, with a total contrast of scenery and culture.
+The trail ascends one of the longest glaciers in Himachal Pradesh to access the extremely remote village of Padum in Zanskar, with a total contrast of scenery and culture.
+This challenging crossover trek between Himachal and Ladakh takes trekkers through pristine meadows, multiple emerald green glacial lakes, crevassed snowfields, rocky moraines, massive glaciers surrounded by several unnamed peaks.
+Being one of the most unexplored and untouched trails in the Indian Himalayas, the Kang La Trek is not for the faint-hearted, meant for only experienced trekkers with high physical fitness.
+This lengthy trek takes you from Manali to Srinagar, giving you unimaginable changes in scenery, landscapes, cultures, and languages.
+A complete package of a trek indeed.
 Stay on this page for more details Like - Kang La trek route map, itinerary, temperature chart, photos, and videos.
-Scroll to the end to read Kangla trek blogs.
+Scroll to the end to read Kangla pass trek blogs.

 Kang La is made only for experienced trekkers who want to test their limits.
 The challenges faced in the trek should not be underestimated.
 You should attempt this trek only If you have already done a trek that climbs to 4700-5000 metres.
 It is recommended not to opt this trek if you cannot get acclimatized in the mountains of Ladakh.
 Besides you need to have a strong physical endurance to complete this trek.
 For details on trek difficulty level, please read on Bikat Rating Scale